List of RAM drive software: Primo Ramdisk

+Primo Ramdisk provides an interface which works on all windows environments from Windows XP to Windows 11 along with all Windows servers editions from Windows Server 2003 to Windows Server 2019 currently, supporting up to 128 Disks each with 32GB maximum total for the Pro Version, 1TB for the Ultimate, and 2TB for the Server editions.

 SoftPerfect RAM Disk

 Available for Windows 7 to 11, or Windows Server from 2008 R2 to 2022; 32/64-bit x86 or 64-bit ARM.
 SoftPerfect RAM Disk can access memory available to Windows, i.e. on 32-bit systems it is limited to the same 4 GB as the 32-bit Windows itself, otherwise for physical memory beyond 4 GB it must be installed on 64-bit Windows.
 Multiple RAM disks can be created, and these can optionally be made persistent by automatically saving contents to and restoring from a disk image file.
-Version 3.4.8 and earlier didn't require a license for home (non-commercial) users.
+License are 30-day free trial, for one home computer, for five home computers, and various increments for business computers.
+Version 3.4.8 and earlier didn't require a license for home (non-commercial) users, but they were limited to 4 GB.

 StarWind Software Virtual RAM Drive Emulator

 StarWind Software makes a freeware RAM disk software for mounting memory as actual drives within Windows.
 Both x86 and x64 versions exist.

 Ultra RamDisk

 RAMDisk software which can also mount various CD images formats, like iso, ooo, cue, ccd, nrg, mds, img.
 The application has two versions, paid and free where the latter allows to create a single ram disk up to 2GB in size.
+Windows versions up to 10 and 11.
+29$.